-- I’m concerned that if I apply for UI that my employer might retaliate against me or not call me back to work after the pandemic ends.
+- I’m concerned that if I apply for unemployment my employer might retaliate against me or not call me back to work after the pandemic ends.
 What are my rights?

 - Can I get Pandemic Unemployment Assistance (PUA) for a coronavirus business closure?

-- I am already receiving UI.
+- I am already receiving unemployment benefits.
 How will the Pandemic Emergency Unemployment Compensation (PEUC) program assist me?

 - I exhausted my benefits a few weeks ago.
 Am I still eligible for the 13 weeks of Pandemic Emergency Unemployment Compensation (PEUC) benefits?